hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 ## Caveats

 I alluded to multiple weaknesses in the class implementation we just built.
-Now is a time to review them, and to think about how to solve them.
+Now it's time to review them, and to think about how to solve them.
 If this post excited you, I encourage you to try and come up with possible solutions for these problems; I’m happy to help you solve them if you shoot me a message!